 If you allow 24 hours you will have better results.
 During this soaking time the seeds will absorb all the beer and become infused with its flavors.

-Finally, transfer the mixture to a food processor, process until it reaches the desired consistency (longer if you want the mustard to be pasty and smooth instead of grainier as shown) then transfer to serving container(s) and refrigerate.
+Step 3.
+Transfer the mixture to a food processor, process until it reaches the desired consistency (longer if you want the mustard to be pasty and smooth instead of grainier as shown below) then transfer to a serving container(s) and refrigerate.
 The mustard will keep well refrigerated for up to three months.

 - 1/2 cup brown mustard seeds*

 - 4 oz malty ale or lager (see recommended beer styles)

 - 8 oz apple cider vinegar (or malt vinegar)

 - 2 tsp salt

 - 6 tsp brown sugar